shieldgenerator7/DnD-Stories/RealmOfMortana/The Realm of Mortana.md

 “Ok.”

 They go again.
 It takes a little while, but Titus eeks out a victory.
-He gulps down the last sip of wine.
+He gulps down the last sip of rum.
 Johnny smacks his lips in disappointment.

 The party walks back to town.
 Along the way, they pass the forest where Selena lives.